MiSTer-devel/MultiComp_MiSTer/README.md

 ================

 Port of Grant Searle's MultiComp to the MiSTer.

+Updated by S0urceror to use MiSTer image files, use all 4 machine types and have the MiSTer UART connected to serial interface 2 of the core.
+The latter allows to use the core remotely.

-The MiSTer OSD allows the access to three machines:
+The MiSTer OSD allows the access to four machines:

-## Z80 CP/M - SD card needed in I/O Board:
+## Z80 CP/M:
+You can now use both an external SDCard and/or select the image file within MiSTer.
+Whatever you like.

 For convenience you can use the Multicomp FPGA - CP/M Demo Disk from Obsolescence Guaranteed: http://obsolescence.wixsite.com/obsolescence/multicomp-fpga-cpm-demo-disk